gerlero/fronts/README.md

 	* **``fromguess.py``**: solve the case with `fronts.solve_from_guess()` and compare with the exact solution.

 **Note:** the examples marked with 🐌 are significantly more computationally intensive and may take up to a few minutes to run to completion.
+All other cases should finish within a few seconds at the most.

 ## Authors